 2—Website & Advertising

 Setting up a website for your business is an essential expense.
 Your potential clients need a way to find you before they decide to work with you.
 You don’t need a very fancy website, but it should be clean, professional-looking, and fast-loading.

 - Hosting & Domain Name

 Having your own self-hosted website makes your business look more professional.
 If you want to start a WordPress website/blog for a reasonable price ($3.95 a month!), then consider going with SiteGround.
 I’ve found them to be very reliable.
 They regularly back up my website and also send me emails letting me know my site is safe.
 They’re also known for their excellent customer service.
 If you want to start a website or blog but haven’t a clue where to start, read my step by step guide (including screenshots!).

 I also purchased my domain name through SiteGround.
 You don’t have to purchase your domain from your website host, but I just thought it would be easier in the long run.
 I didn’t want to have to keep track of two accounts when it comes time to renew.
 If you’re having trouble coming up with a name for your business website, then check out my post on how to choose the perfect domain name that you won’t regret!

 Cost: $188 (Includes hosting plan for three years at $3.95 a month, domain name, domain privacy, and site scanner, so it was $93.20 for one year)

 A theme is what makes your site attractive to look at.
 It’s the design template.

-When I first created my website, I used Themify’s Ultra theme on my website, and I highly recommend it.
+When I first created my website, I used Themify’s Ultra theme on my website.
 Themify creates beautiful and responsive themes with drag and drop builders, making them very easy to work with.
 There are so many tutorials online to show you how to set it up.
 I recommend watching Hogan Chua’s videos on YouTube for step-by-step instructions.
 Nowadays, I use a free theme called Astra.

 - Email service provider